Preface

-The following script dynamically counts and displays the number of characters remaining in an input based on that field's maxlength
+The following script takes the guesswork out of it.
+It dynamically counts and displays the number of characters remaining based on the input's maxlength

 value.
-The script also provides a secondary counter on a delay for screen readers.
-It's goal is to update the user when they pause for a preset amount of time.
+The script also provides a secondary counter for screen readers.

 Demo